sa06840/CI-Homework-1/README.md

 # CI-Homework-1
-Solving TSP, Knapsack and Graph Coloring using Evolutionary Algorithm.
+Solving TSP, Knapsack and Graph Coloring using Evolutionary Algorithms